Jack000/Expose/readme.md

 will set width to 50 if no specific value has been assigned to it by the time page generation has finished.

-Any unused {{ xxx }} variables that did not have defaults are removed from the generated page.
+Any unused {{xxx}} variables that did not have defaults are removed from the generated page.

 Any non-template files (css, images, javascript) in the theme directory are simply copied into the _site directory.